sabrinathan-nair/sara/README.md

 Sara is super good now!
 It has learned all its magic rules perfectly, so it almost never makes mistakes when playing with your data.
 It's like a super careful friend who helps you keep your toys in perfect order.

+We've also started making Sara even faster by adding special tools to measure how quickly it plays with your data.
+This helps us find ways to make it even quicker!

 Sometimes, if your toy list is ripped or missing, Sara might get a little confused.
 But for all the playing and sorting inside, Sara is super reliable!

 ## How to Get Sara (and Play!)